Logo BusinessBecause - The business school voice

 Opportunity to complete the MBA triple jump

-The MBA triple jump—changing job, industry, and location—is something that many ambitious students aspire to.
+The MBA triple jump—changing job, industry, and location—is something many ambitious students aspire to.

-Since leading business schools are scattered across the globe, you can select an MBA program in the destination you would like to forge your career or business network.
+Since leading business schools are scattered across the globe, to achieve a destination change you can select an MBA program in the location you would like to forge your career or business network.
 This then maximizes your chances of securing a new role or job in a new sector within this location.

-“Considering my goal of securing global opportunities, an MBA is a rewarding investment,” says Gemilyn Sta Rosa, an MBA student at INSEAD.
+“Considering my goal of securing global opportunities, an MBA was a rewarding investment,” says Gemilyn Sta Rosa, an MBA graduate from INSEAD who now works as a consultant at Kearney.

 A business school network that lasts a lifetime

-MBA students often build their network through joining clubs and societies, attending speaker events, or simply connecting with peers over lunch.
+MBA students often build their networks by joining clubs and societies, attending speaker events, or simply connecting with peers over lunch.

 Courtney Wenneborg is an MBA graduate from the University of Washington’s Foster School of Business.
 She aimed to maximize her return on investment (ROI) during her MBA degree.